FENDER JAPAN

 |

-The first advertisement of the guitars made in Japan recited: "An international team of guitar designers and craftsman gave these new Squier guitars the same light touch and brilliant tone that made the originals the world's most sought-after electric guitars"; no mention of where the guitars were built was given. |
+The first advertisement for Fender guitars made in Japan, published in the USA, stated: “An international team of guitar designers and craftsman gave these new Squier guitars the same light touch and brilliant tone that made the originals the world's most sought-after electric guitars,” without any mention of where the guitars were built.

 The Japanese Custom Edition Team